 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 Fridge Logic: Snake's sneaking suit looking blue made sense in Metal Gear Solid: the landscape was bluish-gray, after all.
 But why is he wearing the same suit in the very green jungle?

-Again with Owl, him finding at age 12 the remains of that girl called Laura, dismembered, disemboweled and spread into a field.
+Owl again.
+He reveals to Snake that when he was 12, he found the remains of a friend of his named Laura, dismembered, disemboweled, and spread into a field.
 The event gradually turned him insane and he re-lived the moment of discovery every night in his dreams.

 And then there's his death, where he realizes he's going to hell:

 Marionette Owl: No!
 NO!
 PLEASE!
 You can't-!